openstack-archive/sahara/doc/source/userdoc/vanilla_plugin.rst

 Hadoop must be patched with implementation of Swift File System.
 For more information about patching required by "Swift Integration" feature see :doc:`hadoop-swift`.

+Vanilla plugin requires an image to be tagged in Savanna Image Registry with two tags: 'vanilla' and '<hadoop version>' (e.g. '1.1.2').

 Limitations
 -----------